-The office building at 589-603 Bourke Street, including the original form and detailing of the exterior of the building above street level, remains highly intact to its original 1973-75 construction.
-Works at street level have altered the original design at the base of the building.
+The Former State Savings Bank of Victoria, including the original form and the detailing of the exterior of the building above street level, remains highly intact to its original c1974 construction.
+Works to the building at street level have had minimal impact on the overall intactness of the place.

-Overall, the building retains a high degree of architectural integrity to the Post-War Modernist style in fabric, form and detail.
-While the building has undergone alterations at street level, these do not diminish the ability to understand and appreciate the place as a fine example of a Post-War Modernist multi-storey commercial building.
+Overall, the building retains a very high degree of architectural integrity to the Post-War Modernist style in fabric, form and detail.
+While the building has undergone some alterations at street level, these do not diminish the ability to understand and appreciate the place as a fine example of a Post-War Modernist multi-storey commercial building.